Dove’s Real Moms, Sonos Plays The Dude: The Top 5 Ads Of The Week

 Lynx “Boys Don’t Cry”

-What: The newest episode in the ongoing Men In Progress series for Lynx (that’s Axe to you and me), that compares real masculinity and what it means to be a man, with the cultural conventions we’re regularly sold, largely by advertisers.
+What: The newest episode in the ongoing Men in Progress series for Lynx (that’s Axe to you and me) that compares real masculinity and what it means to be a man with the cultural conventions we’re regularly sold, largely by advertisers.

 Who: Lynx, TML Unlimited

-Why We Care: As short doc branded series go, it looks like Lynx has learned a thing or two from its Unilever sibling Dove, interviewing real people about real feelings, to serve up a view of manhood counter to much of what we’ve been shown from marketers over the years.
-The series overall is a strong, and this newest episode talking about whether or not it’s OK for men to cry, is one of its best yet.
+Why We Care: As short-doc branded series go, it looks like Lynx has learned a thing or two from its Unilever sibling Dove, interviewing real people about real feelings, to serve up a view of manhood counter to much of what we’ve been shown from marketers over the years.
+The series overall is strong, and this newest episode talking about whether or not it’s okay for men to cry is one of its best yet.

 SoulCycle “Find It!”